-If you’re hoping to capture the moment of your proposal while keeping it a surprise, some of the best spots are favourite tourist locations, because a stranger will a camera will blend right into the crowd.
+If you’re hoping to have a photographer capture the moment of your proposal while keeping it a secret, some of the best spots are favourite tourist locations, because a stranger with a camera will blend right into the crowd.

 Here are some of my favourite locations: